Beijing is one of the oldest cities in the world. It’s also one of the largest.

 And the locals won’t say “excuse me” when they do it.
 In fact, they probably won’t even notice they’ve done it at all.

 In fact, this was part of my own reverse culture shock.
-When I got home from China, I walked towards an escalator and deliberately cut off someone else who was ahead of me.
+When I got home from a recent trip to Beijing, I walked towards an escalator and deliberately cut off someone else who was ahead of me.

 He stared at me like I was the rudest person in the world, and I got a huge shock when I realized that my behavior had changed in such a short time.